 In addition, KPMG has assessed completed additional modelling of the impacts assuming a reduction or increase in the participation time for all categories of assistance under the PDF.
 More specifically, we have considered the impacts associated with a 10% increase or reduction in assumed average minutes a customer would be interacting (both indirectly and directly) with their retailer.
-Where we have assessed a reduction in the total minutes of interaction, KPMG has also applied the learning factor described above.

-In order to assess the potential costs to consumers of participating under the PDF, as well as the current scheme, KPMG has been required to make a number of assumptions regarding an individual customers time, costs and the forecast benefits associated with the PDF.
+In order to assess the potential costs to consumers of participating under the PDF, as well as the current scheme, KPMG has been required to make a number of assumptions regarding an individual customer's time, costs and the forecast benefits associated with the PDF.
 These assumptions include:

-• Population: A fixed 5% (124,184 in 2018) of all residential customers are assumed to be receiving some form of assistance under the current scheme and the PDF at all times.
+a) Population: A fixed 5% (124,184 in 2018) of all residential customers are assumed to be receiving some form of assistance under the current scheme and the PDF at all times.
 Under the current scheme this 5% is further broken down into those customers on bill smoothing and delayed payment arrangements (1.3%), payment plans - excluding hardship (2.8%) and hardship customers (0.95%).
 This breakdown is assumed to be fixed across all years of the forecast horizon.

-Similarly, under the PDF, the fixed 5% of customers receiving assistance is broken down further into those receiving tailored assistance (3.4%), standard assistance (1.3%), default assistance and engaged with their retailer (0.06%) and default assistance and not engaged with their retailer (0.23%).
+Similarly, under the PDF, the fixed 5% of customers receiving assistance is broken down further into those receiving tailored assistance (3.468%), standard assistance (1.3%), and those entitled to assistance who do not engage with their retailer (0.223%).
 KPMG has aligned its assumptions regarding the breakdown of customers by assistance category to that of ACIL.